pineconedata/pineconedata.github.io/_posts/2024-07-29-basketball-visualizations.md

 ## Box Plot of Height by Position

-Next, let’s take a look at a categorical value (position) compared to the player’s height.
+Next, let's take a look at a categorical value (position) compared to the player's height.
 A box plot (a.k.a. box-and-whisker plot, candlestick chart) allows us to compare the height distribution of players across different positions in one visualization.
 Each box represents the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) (the middle 50% of the height distribution for each position) with the line in the box indicating the [median](https://en.wikipedia.org/wiki/Median) height.
 The length of the whiskers can vary depending on the method used, with the simplest method being to extend the whiskers to the highest and lowest data points.
-[Seaborn’s box plot documentation](https://seaborn.pydata.org/tutorial/categorical.html#boxplots) mentions that the whiskers extend to the highest and lowest data points (height values) within 1.5 times the interquartile range of the upper and lower quartile, and any points beyond that are considered outliers.
+[Seaborn's box plot documentation](https://seaborn.pydata.org/tutorial/categorical.html#boxplots) mentions that the whiskers extend to the highest and lowest data points (height values) within 1.5 times the interquartile range of the upper and lower quartile, and any points beyond that are considered outliers.

 ```python